-The camp is accessed via about an hour’s boat transfer from the local airstrip.
+The camp is accessed via a 45-minute boat transfer from the local airstrip.
 It’s situated on a heart-shaped island within the West Delta’s wildlife-rich Jao Reserve.
 The word Pelo actually means ‘heart’ in the local Tswana language!

 ACCOMMODATION & FACILITIES AT PELO CAMP:

 The cosy guest accommodation consists of five tents in the Meru style.
 These are well spaced out amidst wild date palms, jackalberry, and mahogany trees on the island’s shoreline.
 All are raised slightly above ground level on wooden decking, and a few steps lead up onto the deck.
 Here, you’ll find a couple of chairs, a small table, and amazing views over the reserve!
 The interiors feature a double bed or twin beds, bedside lighting, an overhead fan, a writing desk and chair, a comfy seating area, and a sturdy storage trunk.
 Additional amenities include a charging station and a tea-and-coffee supply.
 Behind the bed is a washbasin, while a flush toilet and a shower are positioned at the back of the tent.
 The camp provides a good assortment of toiletries, and there’s also a wardrobe offering extra storage space, a safe, and a few essential items.
 Finally, there’s an outdoor shower too, to one side of the main deck.
 Guests can refresh while looking out for the local wildlife!